 - 4.7.8 The SCAAP has the potential to deliver benefits relating to education, supporting local communities and the economy. - 4.7.9 Ensuring that the supply of school places is monitored and new facilities provided as necessary is essential, although there is currently predicted capacity to 2021.
 Lack of accessible local school facilities or overcrowding of schools can have a detrimental impact on local communities, particularly affecting the more deprived communities of the Central Area. - 4.7.10 It is important that any new student accommodation that comes forward in the Central Area does not prevent other town centre uses being bought forward.
 For example, some locations may be preferable for new homes rather than student accommodation.
-Concentration of student accommodation can also have detrimental impacts on neighbourhoods from a high transient population, although there can be benefits of creating vibrancy. - 4.7.11 The policies that support cultural life in Southend should have a positive benefit for sustainable development with benefits for the economy and communities.
+Concentration of student accommodation can also have detrimental impacts on neighbourhoods from a high transient population and planning applications should ensure visually interesting design and long-term management proposals.
+However, there are benefits of increasing the numbers of students in the Central Area from greater vibrancy and support to local businesses. - 4.7.11 The policies that support cultural life in Southend should have a positive benefit for sustainable development with benefits for the economy and communities.